lupyuen/lupyuen.github.io/src/plic3.md

   Before we actually read it!

-Yep indeed we have a Leaky Read + Leaky Write that's causing all our UART + PLIC worries.
+Yep indeed we have Leaky Read + Leaky Write that are causing all our UART + PLIC woes.

 Things are looking mighty illogical and _incoherent_.
 Why oh why?